sherman5/FantasyFootballScheduleAnalyzer/README.md

 you had an unlucky schedule this year.
 This tool lets you see just how big an impact this year's schedule had on your league.

+The script `ScheduleAnalyzer.py` simulates 100,000 hypothetical seasons using a random schedule each time.
+The results show how well each team in the league would do on average, and how much this season's schedule effected them.

 ## Basic Use

 The usage of this script looks like: